1. What is Oprah Winfrey's net worth?

 8. She can sell books by the ton

 Oprah Winfrey has written multiple New York TImes best-selling books, which earned her millions of dollars.
-But she isn't only a writer, but also the type of vivacious reader other authors love.
+She isn't only a writer, but also the kind of vivacious reader other authors love.

 The book club she launched on her show in 1996 helped sell an estimated 55 million copies of the 70 titles she promoted, reports USA Today.